-21 It is quite common for licenses that have a sufficiently low royalty rate to not include anti-stacking provisions; thus, by way of example, if a third party licensor is receiving a low royalty, such royalty payable to such third party licensor would be included within the royalty stack, regardless of whether the agreement with such third party licensor includes an anti-stacking provision.
+24 It is quite common for licenses that have a sufficiently low royalty rate to not include anti-stacking provisions; thus, by way of example, if a third party licensor is receiving a low royalty, such royalty payable to such third party licensor would be included within the royalty stack, regardless of whether the agreement with such third party licensor includes an anti-stacking provision.
 This limitation only applies to exclusive licensors of intellectual property rights (not non-exclusive licensors).
+25 The parties may consider eliminating sublicensing consideration provisions entirely in favor of a higher royalty rate.